 The railway's facilities include an engine shed which has an exhibition about the railway and has a licence to hold civil weddings.
 There are two stations, Exbury Central near the Engine shed and Exbury North, a halt at the far end of the track.
 As well as stunning views of the gardens, the railway offers a spectacular timber viaduct, a cross-over bridge, travels on top of Europe's largest rock garden and goes through a tunnel.
 The complete journey takes approximately 20 minutes.
 The train fare, however, is in addition to the Exbury Gardens admission fare although parking is free.

 Other facilities in the area include the gardens, a gift and plant shop, tearooms and restaurant and toilets.
 A DVD about the railway is also available to purchase, entitled The Dream That Became Steam.
-For an additional charge the railway also offers 'footplate days', where for an additional charge you can be trained on train driving.
+The railway also offers 'footplate days', where for an additional charge you can be trained on train driving.
 Other nearby attractions include the New Forest National Park, as well as Beaulieu Abbey and National Motor Museum, Buckler's Hard and Calshot Castle, Exbury Gardens can be found by leaving M27 at Junction 2 and following the A326 to Dibden and then following the signs.
 The New Forest bus also regularly stops at Exbury Gardens.

 Hayling Seaside Railway